Door gunner: Origins

 M1919A4 .30 caliber MG, and soon thereafter, the M60 7.62mm MG became the standard helicopter door armament system.
 Initially however not all helicopters were armed or outfitted with a dedicated MG for door armament.
 For example, the very first U.S. Army helicopter units, flying CH-21 helicopters, that began flying combat missions in Vietnam in 1962 didn't.
-Therefore door gunners on Vietnam photographs are sometimes seen using an M1 Carbine, an M14 rifle, or an M16 rifle, as their only weapon.
+Therefore, door gunners on Vietnam photographs are sometimes seen using an M1 Carbine, an M14 rifle, or an M16 rifle, as their only weapon.
 HH-43 door gunners used the M1918 Browning Automatic Rifle.

 Initially, the door gunner's MG weapons were mounted on swiveling mounts (on a pintle mount) in order to retain and steady the door armament weapon.
 As the war progressed, using bungee cords to suspend/retain the MG became a common practice, as the newfound maneuverability of these "bungeed" weapons allowed for increased firing angles.
-However, some door gunners simply continued to hand-wield the weapon for a maximum level of maneuverability of fire.
+However, some door gunners simply continued to hand-wield the weapon for maximum level of maneuverability of fire.
 This practice was commonly termed as using a Free 60.

 Door gunners were normally restrained for safety within the aircraft, by either using a standard lap belt, or if the gunner wanted freedom of movement within the aircraft while still being retained, he used a monkey harness, which was a GI safety harness worn on the torso, and anchored to the aircraft floor, or cabin wall.
 The monkey harness allowed a door gunner great movement, including to lean outward on the helicopter skids, to get a better firing angle.

 The door gunner position was not a particularly popular one, due to the exposed position of manning a machine gun in the open door of a helicopter.
 According to popular legend, the door gunner on a Vietnam era Huey gunship had a life span of 5 minutes.
 This was obviously exaggerated but displays the hazards of this particular military job at the time.
 Today, helicopters like the UH-60 have two machine guns firing out of two windows located behind the pilots.
 The CH-46, CH-47 and CH-53 have an additional gun that is fired from the rear ramp.
 The UH-1 (still in use by the U.S. Marine Corps, as the UH-1Y) is still manned as it was in the Vietnam War, with the gunner firing from the open cabin door.